By Frank W. Lewis • Published in Cleveland Free Times, May 7, 2008

 Murray embraced the role of city wildman.
 His apartment was “party central,” he says proudly.
 Gorman adds that everyone who knew him then has a story about Murray causing a scene in public.
 He wasn’t obnoxious, exactly — just blunt.
 “You always know where you stand with him,” Gorman says.
 “He’s incapable of not speaking his mind.”

 There was the time Murray and Gorman were having dinner with several colleagues.
-Gorman was into a conversation at one end of the table one suddenly Murray shot up from his seat, knocking it over, thrust a finger at a man sitting nearby and shouted, “Well, what’s your idea of fucking heaven?”
+Gorman was into a conversation at one end of the table when suddenly Murray shot up from his seat, knocking it over, thrust a finger at a man sitting nearby and shouted, “Well, what’s your idea of fucking heaven?”
 Whatever turn in the discussion had set him off, Murray wouldn’t let it go, even when the man tried to leave the restaurant.
 Murray followed him, repeating, “What’s your idea of fucking heaven?
 I have a fucking right to know!”
 Gorman recalls hearing a woman sitting nearby saying, “I hope he doesn’t have a gun.”

 Someone called out for Murray to watch his language.
 He looked around, then said, “Fuck.
 Fuck, fuck, fuck, fuck, fuck.”
 “And then he sits down and keeps eating,” Gorman recalls, “like nothing ever happened.”